Department for the study of modern rationality

 German Idealism

 The work of this team focuses on Immanuel Kant and German Idealism both in their own right and with the view to their impact on and contribution to contemporary philosophy.
-J. Chotaš is at present working on a series of papers on Hegel's political philosophy.
-J. Kuneš is focussing on the philosophy of Kant, on the philosophy of German Idealism and the reception of Kant and of German Idealism in the work of Martin Heidegger.
+J. Chotaš is at present working on a series of papers on Kant’s and Hegel's political philosophy.
+J. Kuneš is focussing on the philosophy of Kant, on the philosophy of German Idealism and the reception of Kant and of German Idealism in the continental philosophy of the 20th century.
 O. Sikora is researching Kant’s practical philosophy and its reception in the continental philosophy of the 20th century.

 Central Problems in Modern Epistemology

 The members of this team build on previous research in the fields of epistemology, history of modern philosophy, philosophy of science and of mind.
-Glombíček is currently tracking down the evolution of the modern concept of common sense from the early conceptions in the seventeenth century, and their ancient roots, to its full bloom a century later.
+Petr Glombíček is currently tracking down the theory of emotions in modern philosophy, building on his previous research on the development of the modern concept of common sense.
+Jan Kuneš is currently working on the connection between Kantian and post-Kantian theory of subjectivity and Martin Heidegger's philosophy and Dieter Henrich's theory of subjectivity and the so-called Heidelberg School.

 Modern Normativity